nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 ``` {.sourceCode}
 (add-to-list 'load-path (concat user-emacs-directory "config"))
 ```

+If you use `K` in Evil's normal state to look up the definition of `concat`, you'll see:

+> `(concat &rest SEQUENCES)`
+>
+> Concatenate all the arguments and make the result a string.
+> The result is a string whose elements are the elements of all the arguments.

+Since this won't be the last time you see it, I suggest reading the docs for `add-to-list` as well.

+You can use `M-x describe-variable` to see the definition of `user-emacs-directory` or `load-path`.
+It will also tell you the variable's value.
+Hitting `K` with the symbol at point will also take you to this, but it's good to do it the hard way at least once.

 Now you can create a file, `~/.emacs.d/config/my-ibuffer.el`, and move your IBuffer configuration over there.
 It won't be loadable by default, though, unless you declare it at the bottom of the file: